-But here’s something that always gives me pause, just from the sheer weight of its importance in our lives- giving back to the community and, even more importantly, teaching my children how to give back to the community.
+But here’s something that always gives me pause, from the mere importance it plays in our lives- giving back to the community.
+Even more importantly, teaching my children how to give back to the community.

 Teaching my children to be empathetic.

-Because let’s face it, in a world where we’re part of the haves, it becomes so easy to just roll along and not pay mind to the have-nots.
+Because let’s face it, in a world where we’re part of the ‘haves’, it becomes easy to move along and not pay mind to the ‘have-nots’.
 But they’re there.
 They may not even be as far away as you think.

 No matter where it is you live, no matter what it is you do, there is always a place for giving.

 With this in mind, I set out in search of the best way in which my boys and I can give back, while learning valuable lessons about the realities of this world.

 Firstly, it’s important to also remember, and to teach our little ones, that not all giving involves money.

 Giving can mean supplies.
 Giving can mean time.
 Giving can mean kindness.